Activities for teenagers in the school holidays

 Learn DIY skills: See above.

-Wash the car: You’ll have to pay them by BACs transfer, obviously, as there’s nowhere for them to spend their cash right now.
+Wash the car: You’ll have to pay them by BACs transfer, obviously, as teenagers no longer use cash since the pandemic.

 Learn car maintenance: change the oil and water, and change a tyre.